FLORA of GREENOCK – HISTORY & CONSTRUCTION:

 GPS, Searchlight, horn, Kent clear-screen, Electric windlass, two Anchors and chain, life jackets, etc

-A top quality classic 1930s motor-yacht of great class and distinction.
+A top-quality classic 1930s motor-yacht of great class and distinction built to the quite rare Brown Owl Class 11 design.
 Restored to an extremely high standard yet retaining the elegance and style of the period.
-Tastefully updated with modern systems and equipment and powered by much sought-after Gardner engines.
+Tastefully updated with modern systems and equipment and powered by the much sought-after Gardner engines.
 A superb vessel for extended cruising living aboard or exploring the waterways of Europe.
 Viewing highly recommended.

 Full photographic record and documentation of the restoration.